danwing/settle-requirements/draft-wing-settle-requirements.md

 likely.
 For example, it is likely that many networks will have a printer named, simply, "printer", much like many people might share a common name such as "John".
-Humans prefer simple, human-readable names, but a strong identity cannot be created with such names: if two networks both have a printer named "printer", they are indistinguishable and if one responds when the other was expected, the mismatch will appear identical to an attack.
+Humans prefer simple, human-readable names, but a strong identity cannot be created with such names.

+Two networks both have a printer named "printer", they are indistinguishable.
+This would not be as much of a problem were personal devices not mobile.
+A person's smartphone could easily visit my networks on which there is a device named "printer", and the user might well wish to actually use those printers.
+At the time time, if those names are not secured, then a simple attack against the user is possible, leading to them printing to a malicious device.
+Worse, if there are symmetric credentials (such as passwords) involved, then the user might well disclose their password to the attacker.
 This would be unacceptable.

 > R-UNIQUE-NAME: The system MUST have a way to uniquely identify servers.